Admissions & Aid

 Other helpful financial resources available through the Office of Financial Aid & Scholarships.

 The School of Education current semester schedule is available from the link below.
 Because we have multiple cohorts for many of our programs, please check the schedule carefully to be sure you know the correct section number before you register.
 Once you have the course and section number, you may register online through GENISYS, Regent’s general student information system.
+For assistance, please connect with your academic advisor.
 If you are a Professional Learning for Graduate Credit student, learn more about our Professional Learning course offerings.
 Course descriptions are available in the University catalog.

 - Semester Check-In/Payment Deadline: January 11 (full semester & session C); March 15 (session D)

 - Course Schedule